Adversarial Reasoning at Jailbreaking Time: Experiments

 \Cref{table_transfer} presents the results of our experiments in comparing ``one-shot'' and ``multi-shot'' settings.
 The multi-shot approach significantly improves the ASR across all tested models, with the exception of Cygnet \cite{zou2024improvingalignmentrobustnesscircuit}.
 Cygnet, a variant of Llama-3-RR, incorporates a strict safety filter that blocked almost all of our attempts.
-Indeed, the success rate of any other jailbreaking algorithm is near zero for Cygnet \cite{grayswan_single_turn_harmful_outputs}; therefore, our findings demonstrate a higher ASR compared to existing literature.
-Notably, we achieve 94\% on Llama-3.1-405B (without Llama Guard) \cite{dubey2024llama3herdmodels}, 94\% on GPT4o \cite{openai_system_card_2024}, and 66\% on Gemini-1.5-pro.
+Indeed, the success rate of any other jailbreaking algorithm is near zero for Cygnet \cite{zou2024improvingalignmentrobustnesscircuit}; therefore, our findings demonstrate a higher ASR compared to existing literature.
+Notably, we achieve 94\% on Llama-3.1-405B (without Llama Guard) \cite{dubey2024llama3herdmodels}, 94\% on GPT4o, and 66\% on Gemini-1.5-pro.
 For models with stricter moderation mechanisms, such as OpenAI o1-preview and Claude-3.5-Sonnet, using the average loss boosts the ASR.
 For instance, \cite{openai_system_card_2024} reports an ASR of 16\% for the o1-preview model.
 Using our attack, this increases to 56\%.
-Further details about the transfer experimental setup are provided in \Cref{app: experiment_set}.
-Also, \cref{table_vul} presents the vulnerabilities of different models across the six categories in Harmbench.
+Further details about the transfer experimental setup are provided in \Cref{app: experiment_set}. \Cref{table_vul} presents the vulnerabilities of different models across the six categories in Harmbench.

-\textbf{Is DeepSeek a safe model?} We evaluated our method on the recently released DeepSeek model \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} using the aggregated surrogate loss.
-Our approach achieved 100\% ASR, indicating that DeepSeek failed to block a single adversarial reasoning attack.
-This outcome suggests that DeepSeek’s cost-efficient training methods may have compromised its safety mechanisms.
-Compared to other frontier models, it lacks robust guardrails, making it highly susceptible to algorithmic jailbreaking.
-Due to time and resource constraints, we did not evaluate other baselines on this model and, therefore, excluded DeepSeek from \Cref{table_transfer}.
+\textbf{DeepSeek-R1 evaluation} We evaluate DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} using the aggregated surrogate loss.
+Our approach achieves 100\% ASR, indicating that Deepseek fails to block a single adversarial reasoning attack.
+This outcome suggests that lacks robust guardrails, making it highly susceptible to algorithmic jailbreaking.